 - Dull or sharp pains in the thigh

 Most patients experience these symptoms gradually and find that they only affect one side of the body.

 Those who are experiencing the above symptoms should contact a physician or back specialist to confirm a positive diagnosis for this spinal condition.
 Most physicians will begin the office visit with a series of questions to assess the patient’s symptoms’ duration and severity.
 A physical exam may also be performed to test for reflexes and range of motion.
 In some cases, a CT scan, X-ray or MRI may be ordered.

 Once a diagnosis for sciatica has been confirmed, most patients will be prescribed a conservative course of treatment, which may include over-the-counter or prescription pain medications, exercise and physical therapy.
 Some physicians may recommend open back surgery to treat the spinal condition (such as a herniated disc) that is compressing the sciatic nerve.
 Before committing to the complications and risks that can be associated with invasive surgery, patients may want to consider the effective, minimally invasive procedures performed by Laser Spine Institute.
-Contact Laser Spine Institute to schedule a complimentary review of an MRI or CT scan.
+Contact Laser Spine Institute to schedule a review of your MRI or CT scan.